isaac-art/backchat/README.md

   - Gradient accumulation steps: 3
   - Learning rate: 7e-4
   - Block size: 1024
+  - Processing time: ~8-15 hours for dataset preparation
+  - Training time: varies by hardware

 ## Future Work: Instruction Tuning
-After training on OpenWebText2, we'll create an instruction-tuned version (BackChat) similar to our TinyStories-based model, but with enhanced capabilities from the larger, more diverse training data.
+After training on Fineweb, we'll create an instruction-tuned version (BackChat) similar to our TinyStories-based model, but with enhanced capabilities from the larger, more diverse training data.

 ## BackChat
 BackChat extends the above idea by finetuning to have a chat-like instruction tuned version of the backgpt.